-Land has been purchased adjacent to Bradley Lake Park, and construction is underway to create the only community offering a full continuum of care in East Pierce County.
+Located adjacent to Bradley Lake Park, phase I has been completed with phase II planned.
+Once finished this will be the only full-continuum of care community in East Pierce County.
 Reaching the $8.5 million fundraising goal will help make this $80+ million community project a reality and affordable for many.Learn More

 Wesley in the Renton area will be designed to meet the needs and desires of seniors who wish to remain in their community-where they raised their families, have friends and live their adult lives.Learn More

 Make a positive difference through a variety of Wesley Community Foundation programs

 Giving to the Circle of Concern Endowment allows Wesley to help provide financial support for qualifying residents who have exhausted their resources through no fault of their own.
 Older adults are living longer than ever before and a well thought out financial plan can prove to be inadequate.
 Also, unforeseen medical expenses can wreak havoc on an older adult’s financial resources.

 Donations to this fund provide emergency financial assistance to employees who, through no fault of their own, are experiencing difficulty in meeting their financial obligations.
 Causes include medical/dental services not covered by insurance or tragedy in the family.
 Gifts also allow the Foundation to provide grants to staff who wish to further their education or seek additional skills training.